 University of Bristol: Through the 10,000 Black Interns program, students like Jessica Eve from the University of Bristol have secured internships at companies such as Unite Students.
-Jessica's role as a communications intern allowed her to gain valuable experience and network within the company, highlighting the program's effectiveness in providing practical career opportunities and boosting confidence during the recruitment process (Unite Group).
+Jessica's role as a communications intern allowed her to gain valuable experience and network within the company, highlighting the program's effectiveness in providing practical career opportunities and boosting confidence during the recruitment process (Unite Group). groups who did not participate.
 University of Hertfordshire: Andrew Nartey from the University of Hertfordshire interned with Unite Students, focusing on Diversity, Equity, Inclusion, Belonging, and Wellbeing.
 His experience underscored the importance of such programs in fostering an inclusive work environment and providing early career advantages.
 Andrew's internship involved working on communication plans and learning about DEIB strategies, further preparing him for a successful career (Unite Group).
 London School of Economics (LSE) LSE has taken a proactive role in promoting the "10,000 Black Interns" initiative.
 The university's career service has collaborated with the program to offer tailored advice and support for Black students.
 LSE has facilitated networking events and mentorship opportunities with professionals who are part of the initiative.
 The success of LSE students in securing internships has been highlighted through case studies on the university's website and social media platforms.
 For detailed information on LSE's involvement and the broader impact of the 10,000 Black Interns initiative, you can refer to the resources provided by the Russell Group and the 10,000 Black Interns Foundation websites (The 10000 Interns Foundation) (The Russell Group) (LSE Information).
+Creative Access Impact: 82% of individuals say CA support has had a significant impact on their career 84% of interns secure a permanent role in the creative industries